tapchik/Uni-Tingz-Clips/README.md

-# homework for Clips program
+# Homework for Clips program

 Semester: 7

 Who done it: Repin Maxim